bjvanbemmel/go_vanity_url_server/README.md

 go get bjvanbemmel.nl/cosmos
 go install bjvanbemmel.nl/kyoto
 ```
-This repo will allow you to get your own Go proxy up and running within seconds.
+This repo will allow you to get your own vanity URL up and running within seconds.

 ## Installation:
 The recommended way to run this proxy is by cloning the repository and starting the Docker container.